jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step4/README.md

 # udemy-course-spring-and-hibernate

-Step 4 : Spring Configuration with Java Annotations - Inversion of Control
+Step 4 : Spring Inversion of Control - Java Annotations
 ---

 What are java annotations ?